hyperoslo/Cache/README.md

 ### Cachable protocol

-Encode and decode methods should be implemented if a type conforms `Cachable` protocol.
+Encode and decode methods should be implemented if a type conforms to `Cachable` protocol.

 ```swift
 class User: Cachable {